ECMGS/jukebox/README.md

 ### LCD

 The LCD is implemented by using the HAL and I2C, as controlling it with the cmsis enviroment would be very time consuming and would get the same result.
+We downloaded the "liquidcrystal_i2c" library to interface with the LCD via I2C.
 ### Custom soddered circuit and DIY 3D printed case

-These were late on additions, thought when we finished adding hardware.
-We used Thinkercad to make the design.
+These were late on additions, once we finished adding hardware and knew everithing worked.
+We used Thinkercad to make the design of the case.
 The link to the Tinkercad design is https://www.tinkercad.com/things/4ZQXu1ZOIWi-sdg2-jukebox-case and the STL files can be found in the 3D folder.

 ### Added buttons